 Every once in a while depending on the type of company, you may need to have multiple and/or different revenue rules and billing schedules but hopefully understanding the capabilities of NetSuite will help.

-If you need further assistance, give us a shout 🙂
+If you need further assistance, give us a shout in the chat box 🙂